danier97/BVI-VFI-database/README.md

 ## Downloading the database

-Please fill in this [registration form](https://forms.office.com/Pages/ResponsePage.aspx?id=MH_ksn3NTkql2rGM8aQVG1fDz7azbERMp_0LZtGJZ19UQlFMREhWU0E3QzRVMkYyT0VFTUg3T041Qy4u) to get access to the download link.
-I'll then share the download link ASAP.
+Please fill in this [registration form](https://forms.office.com/e/HXqWTgfxuK) to get access to the download link.

-**Note:** if you have filled in the form before and been given access to the previous version of the BVI-VFI database, you will also be able to access the new larger database.
-There is no need to register again.

 ## Description